Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 ## Conclusion

 Decolonizing design as a computational designer is an arduous task, but as the world suffers the blowback of ill-fitting western principles to a new age order, it's up to the many determined practioners in the global south to critically advocate not only for the competitive advantage of their indigenous beliefs and practices, but also that preserving our indigenous cultures and our planet is in our own self interest for a much, much brighter future.
 In "hacking the monsoon", an article outlining my field trip to rural Udupi and the Rainforests of Agumbe, I outline an experimental attempt as to how we as practitioners in India may begin to tackle this through the modality of sound based approaches such as those of bio-acoustics and eco-acoustics.
+While we may approach newer problems of debrahmanization as we end the project of Indian design decolonization, like all radical optimists I believe that we can only cross that bridge when we get there :)